 Procedures for Medical/Mental Health Withdrawal

 - Before applying for M/MHW, please communicate with your Academic Dean’s Office to explore other academic options like incompletes and/or the drop policies.

-- To qualify for M/MHW, the student will be required to complete the Online Withdrawal Application (you must contact the Office of Withdrawal Services to receive access to this form) and complete and submit the Medical/Mental Health Withdrawal forms with supporting medical documentation to University Health Services.
+- To qualify for M/MHW, the student will be required to complete the Online Withdrawal Application (you must contact the Office of Withdrawal Services to receive access to this form, after communicating with your Academic Dean's Office) and complete and submit the Medical/Mental Health Withdrawal forms with supporting medical documentation to University Health Services.
 Medical/mental health documentation should be provided from a physician, counselor, or other health care provider, and must document treatment during the semester in question.
 The documentation needed are:

 - the dates of treatment